 The other 12″ contained ‘Time Will Crawl’ (Dance Crew Mix) and ‘Time Will Crawl’ (Dub), plus a Japanese version of ‘Girls’.

-‘Time Will Crawl’ was the only Never Let Me Down song to be included on his career-spanning 2014 compilation Nothing Has Changed.
+The 2008 remix of ‘Time Will Crawl’ was the only Never Let Me Down song to be included on Bowie’s career-spanning 2014 compilation Nothing Has Changed.

 The Dance Crew Mix was also released on Dance, a compilation of remixes included in the 2018 box set Loving The Alien (1983–1988).
 The box set also included Re:Call 4, which contained the Single Version edit.

 David Bowie performed ‘Time Will Crawl’ on every date of his Glass Spider Tour in 1987.

 The performance from 30 August 1987 is available on the live album Glass Spider (Live Montreal ’87).